dart-lang/language/working/augmentation-libraries/feature-specification.md

     1. Apply the imported augmentation to the main library using this procedure, recursively.

-1. For each public declaration in the augmentation:
+1. For each declaration in the augmentation:

-    **TODO: If we allow private imports, update this allow to merging private declarations whose name matches a declaration in the main library.**

     1. Merge the declaration into the main library's top-level namespace using the following procedure.